cs-ed/edtech-plan-Anthonydalbert/README.md

 decisions in the plan.
 What assets and constraints do you face?
 What is the context of your class, considering demographic and technical resources?

+As this course is a new course being offered within our district, I can expect a lot of bumps in the road wheile we work out the kinks.
+The first issue that has, and will continue to arise is the issue of student access to the required materials.
+Since we are a K-12 school district serving children, there are many protections in place to keep their data secure.
+All new technology requirest district-level approval and some will require parent permission in order for students to utilize it.
+We do, however, have a very forward-thinking, and student friendly district and that allows more flexibility and more resources being given to support studnets in endavors such as starting a new course.
+Since our district is focused upon equity, all sutdents recieve a rented chromebook capable of all technology needed in this course and home wifi is paid for by the district if a student cannot afford it.

+This class will be offered to junior and senior students, and has a prerequisite of successful completion of both Algebra 1 and Geometry.
+Students will earn both math credit and elective credit for this course.
+Although it is technically a computer science course based on the content, the state has not approved it to be listed as a Career Technical Education (CTE) course, which is why students will only be earning math credit and not computer science pathway credit.
+After completing this course students are encouraged to enter an Introduction to Statistics course (if still in high school) or a Data Analysis course if they will be entering college.

 ## Plan

 ### Software Specifications